TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Examples/Index.rst

 Backend user module
 -------------------

-In the TYPO3 Core the system extension :t3ext:`beuser` has backend modules based on Extbase.
-It can therefore be used as role model on how to develop backend modules with Extbase.
+In the TYPO3 Core, the system extension :t3ext:`beuser` has backend modules based on Extbase.
+It can therefore be used as a guide on how to develop backend modules with Extbase.

-news
+News
 ----

 :t3ext:`news` implements a versatile news system based on Extbase & Fluid